dimik/layer-tiler/README.md

 Description
 ============

-This class creates set of map layer tiles from high-resolution image. using <a href="http://nodejs.org/">NodeJS</a> platform and <a href="https://github.com/learnboost/node-canvas">node-canvas</a>
+This class creates a set of map layer tiles from high-resolution image using <a href="http://nodejs.org/">NodeJS</a> platform and <a href="https://github.com/learnboost/node-canvas">node-canvas</a>
 It supports jpg and png image formats.